ivantsepp/minitest-skip/README.md

     $ gem install minitest-skip

 And that's it!
 This is a Minitest plugin which means that it will be autoloaded.
-In order to use `xit` and `xdescribe`, you also need to `require "minitest/skip_dsl"`.
+If you want to use `xit` and `xdescribe` methods, you also need to `require "minitest/skip_dsl"`.

 ## Contributing